 - Add extra veggies for a health boost.

 - Marinade any meat overnight for a more intense flavour.

 - When roasting carrots/potatoes, give them an extra 5-10 minutes for some extra crisp.

 - Consider adding extra seasoning or chilli if you enjoy the heat.

-Every meal kit service offers discounts for new customers, which always makes the first box exceptionally good value.
-If you haven’t tried all the meal kits in Australia, it’s well worth giving them all a try for at least one box.
-If you don’t want to try more than one box, remember to cancel straight away or you’ll likely receive a second box.
+Every meal kit service offers discounts for new customers, making the first box exceptionally good value.
+If you haven’t tried all the meal kits in Australia, it’s well worth trying them for at least one box.
+If you don’t want to try more than one box, cancel immediately or you’ll likely receive a second box.

-Once you have an account, they start fighting each other to ‘win’ back your service, which can easily save you around $25 every single week.
-Whilst it takes a bit of extra admin work to make sure you’ve cancelled the boxes you don’t need the savings are definitely worthwhile!
+Once you have an account, they start fighting each other to ‘win’ back your service, which can save you around $25 weekly.
+While it takes a bit of extra admin work to ensure you’ve cancelled the boxes you don’t need, the savings are worthwhile!